 Play & Social Skills:

-Look to PLAY for child’s social skills to blossom in a safe and accepting environment.
+Look to PLAY for a child’s social skills to blossom in a safe and accepting environment.
 Children progress through many stages of PLAY before they are capable of the intricate, complex and nuanced behaviors necessary for Co-Operative Play.
-Keep in mind, each stage is valuable in its own right!
-Below are some play-based activities for social development.
+But keep in mind, each stage is valuable in its own right!
+Continue on for some play-based activities for social development.

 —–°Beauty Salon: Okay, admit it, you know you tell your hair stylist everything!
-Provide brushes, combs, mirrors, curlers, maybe curling iron (?!), gel, hairspray…since it’s a full service salon, include fingernail polish (and fingernail polish remover!) or fingernail wraps
+Include brushes, combs, mirrors, curlers, maybe a curling iron (?!), gel, and hairspray.
+Since it’s a full service salon, provide fingernail polish (and fingernail polish remover!) or fingernail wraps.

-°Medical Center: Include dolls, masks, gloves, bandaids, pads, elastic wrap bandages, tongue depressors, mini-flashlights, blankets, perhaps toy stethoscopes and thermometers
+—–°Medical Center: Offer dolls, masks, gloves, bandaids, pads, elastic wrap bandages for your little medical professionals.
+If available add tongue depressors, mini-flashlights, and blankets as well as toy stethoscopes and thermometers.

-●PEN TABLE—At preschool, the pen table had all the necessary materials for the kidlets to write letters.
-Snail mail isn’t all that common anymore and people are very touched to receive it…especially if it’s from a young child.
-Provide paper, markers, stickers, stamps, stamp pads, stencils, and envelopes
+●PEN TABLE—At preschool, the pen table had all the necessary materials for kidlets to write letters.
+Snail mail isn’t all that common anymore so when people receive it they are very touched–especially if it’s from a young child!
+Stock your pen table area with paper, markers, stickers, stamps, stamp pads, stencils, and envelopes.

 I believe all parents want the best for their children.
 Unfortunately, some businesses’ marketing goals and what’s in the best interests for a child may not be the same.